Rodolfo Pizarro: Inter Miami

 On 14 February 2020, Pizarro left Monterrey for Major League Soccer expansion side Inter Miami, following a protracted dispute between the clubs about the activation of his release clause, rejoining head coach Diego Alonso for a third time, his coach at both Pachuca and Monterrey.
 The following day, despite not officially being announced as a signing for the club, Pizarro scored the first goal for Miami in a 2–1 preseason friendly loss to Philadelphia Union.
 That same day, Monterrey filed a complaint with FIFA against Pizarro and Inter Miami for improper contact between the player and Inter Miami co-owner David Beckham while Pizarro was still under contract with Monterrey.
 FIFA's investigation was still on-going when news of the complaint broke on 4 March.

 On 17 February, Pizarro's move to Miami was made official, labeled as the club's second Designated Player.
-Pizarro played in the team's league debut on 1 March, in a 0–1 loss to Los Angeles FC.
+Pizarro played in the team's league debut on 1 March, in a 1–0 loss to Los Angeles FC.
 The following week, he scored the team's first league goal in a 1–2 loss against D.C.
 United.
 Toward the end of his first season, he, alongside teammate Lewis Morgan, was nominated for the Landon Donovan MVP Award.

+On 4 January 2022, Pizarro returned to Monterrey on a one-year loan.
+On 14 July 2023, Inter Miami and Pizarro agreed to mutually terminate their contract.

+Later career

+On 17 July 2023, Pizarro signed a two-year contract with Super League Greece club AEK Athens with an option to extend his contract for another year.
+The move had him rejoin former Guadalajara manager Matías Almeyda and former Guadalajara teammate Orbelín Pineda.

+On 16 September 2024, Pizarro returned to México to join Mazatlán.
+On 13 June 2025, Pizarro signed with Juárez.